glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## Did you know that name is used elsewhere? {#did-you-know-that-name-is-used-elsewhere}
 Users have made us aware of a few software projects that share the same name as this fork.
-This is always a risk when you use an English language word, but we do not feel that will cause problems for end users or hinder the adoption of this program.
+That is always a risk when you use an English language word, but we do not believe that it will cause problems for end users or hinder the adoption of this program.

 [Glympse](https://www.glympse.com/) is a location-sharing application for mobile devices.
 We think the fact it runs on a different device category entirely, does something completely different, has a very different icon and has their name spelt differently means it is highly unlikely that end users will be confused.